Chandratejk/Chandratejk/README.md

 ### Data Analyst | Cloud Data Engineer | GCP & AWS Specialist
 A cloud native data professional with experience transforming fragmented datasets into real-time, business-critical intelligence.
 I don’t just build pipelines -- I engineer ecosystems that move data with precision, power, and purpose.

 Armed with a Master’s in Business Analytics from California State University, East Bay, I’ve architected scalable solutions across cloud first and data intensive environments.
-My toolbox spans GCP, AWS, Apache Spark, Kafka, Informatica, and more., but tools are just the medium.
+My toolbox spans AWS,GCP, Apache Spark, Kafka, Informatica, Power BI and more., but tools are just the medium.
 The mission?
 Making data work harder, faster, and smarter.

 I don’t stop at pipelines, I bring the story to life through visualization.
 Whether in Power BI, Looker Studio, or Tableau, I design dashboards that are crisp, intuitive, and tuned to how business leaders actually think.
 For me, reporting isn’t about charts on a screen. it is about translating raw numbers into a visual narrative that makes patterns undeniable and decisions obvious.